AtherHussenMurad81/my-assignment-5/readme.md

    Ans:

    To create and insert a new element into the dom using JavaScript.
 We can follow these steps:

    Step 1.
 Create the element:- To create a new HTML element.
-We can use the document.createElement() Step 2.
+We can use the document.createElement().

+   Step 2.
 Set Attributes:- Customize the element by adding attributes, Id's, inner content or classes.

    Step 3.
 Insert into the dom:- Use methods like appendChlid() or append() to add the element to the desired location in the dom.

-3. What is **Event Bubbling** and how does it work?
+4. What is **Event Bubbling** and how does it work?
    Ans:
    Event Bubbling is a term in the DOM where the event an element receives is bubbled to its parent, upward in the dom tree, until it gets to the root.